tomer-ben-david-forked/minimal-mistakes/_posts/2017/2017-12-22-page-data-science-cheatsheet.md

 You can also move on and do machine learning in R, it has extremely powerful libraries for that (rpart, caret, e1071, …) and by all means if you and your teams are fluent with it feel free to move on, but me personally would use it only for speculations and quick analysis or quick models, I stop there, it can be very quick but *this is when I turn to language number 2 python*.

-**Use Python for small to medium sized data processing applications. **Python tough introduced some type checking in recent releases (which is awesome), is an interpreted language as such you have the great benefit of speed of programming.
+**Use Python for small to medium sized data processing applications**.
+Python tough introduced some type checking in recent releases (which is awesome), is an interpreted language (just like R) but it's a more of a standard programming language, as such you have the great benefit of speed of programming.
 You just write your code and run.
 However the caveat is that you don’t have the amazing compiler and features (the good ones not the kitchen sink one) from scala.
 Therefore as long as your project is small to medium sized.

 It is going to be very helpful as you will utilize NLTK, matplotlib, numpy, pandas, and you will have great time and happy path learning and using them.
 This will take you on the fast route to machine learning, with great examples bundled in the libraries.